-Paul Morris, Vice President of Administrative Affairs
+Paul Morris, Vice President of Administrative Affairs Focus & Responsibility

-Our Areas of Responsibilities
+Areas of Responsibility

-The Mission of the Business Office is to provide accurate reporting to management, trustees, regents, legislators, auditors and others who may have a vested interest in the financial activity or health of the University.
-This responsibility requires the office to focus on professional service, integrity, accountability, accuracy and transparency.
+The mission of the Business Office is to provide accurate reporting to management, trustees, regents, legislators, auditors, and others who may have a vested interest in the financial activity or health of the University.
+This responsibility requires the office to focus on professional service, integrity, accountability, accuracy, and transparency.
 This responsibility also requires diligent attention to strong internal controls and the safeguarding of assets and financial information.